-Becoming a Demon Deacon
+Steps to Becoming a Demon Deacon

 We want this page to be your one-stop destination for all the information you need to experience Wake Forest and our Pro Humanitate philosophy.
-It will be updated regularly as you move into your final year of high school.
+It will be updated regularly as you move through your final year of high school.

 Admissions is about communicating—learning about you as you learn about us—and one of the best ways to keep that relationship going is to make sure you’re receiving regular updates from us.